About garbage collection

 You can modify a column family's maximum number of versions in a replicated table.
 However, if you lower the number of versions for a column family, it can take up to a week for all replicated clusters to reflect the new, lower number.
 Therefore, you should always use filters when reading the data.

 Bigtable does not let you increase the TTL for a column family in a replicated table.
-To see why, consider a case where you want to change a column family's TTL from 30 days to 60 days.
+To see why, consider a case where you want to change a column family's TTL from 30 days to 50 days.
 Age-based garbage collection can run separately in each cluster.
-As a result, at the time you change the policy, garbage collection might have deleted a 31-day-old value in one copy of a table but not in another.
-Changing the garbage collection policy in this situation would leave the copies out of sync for almost 30 days.
+As a result, at the time you change the policy in cluster A, garbage collection might have deleted a 31-day-old value in cluster B. Therefore the 31-day-old value will exist in cluster A but not in cluster B until it's deleted by the new 50-day policy in cluster A. Changing the garbage collection policy in this situation would leave the copies out of sync for almost 20 days.

 For the same reason, Bigtable does not let you delete an age-based garbage collection policy for a column family in a replicated table.